 3. Isolate Signals

-With multi-layer PCBs, you can place the signal layers between the DC power and ground reference planes.
+With multi-layer Printed Circuit Boards, you can place the signal layers between the DC power and ground reference planes.
 Creating space between high speed signal layers and DC voltage layers and between the high-speed signals and the top and bottom layers causes traces to exist only as traces.
 From there, you should consider using multiple power distribution busses to isolate sensitive circuits from one another.

 Making sure to design for reduced EMI will make it easy for you to achieve electromagnetic compatibility.